Social marketing

 Social marketing is a marketing approach which focuses on influencing behavior with the primary goal of achieving the common good.
 It utilizes the elements of commercial marketing and applies them to social issues.
 However, to see social marketing as only the use of standard commercial marketing practices to achieve non-commercial goals is an oversimplified view.
 Social marketing has existed for some time but has only started becoming a common term in recent decades.
 It was originally done using newspapers and billboards and has adapted to the modern world in many of the same ways commercial marketing has.
 The most common use of social marketing in today's society is through social media.

+Aims and origin

 Traditional commercial marketing aims are primarily financial, though they can have positive social effects as well.
 In the context of public health, social marketing would promote general health, raise awareness and induce changes in behavior.